guilbep/guilbep/README.md

 - 🔭 I’m currently working at the EPFL on the ENAC-IT4R team https://www.epfl.ch/schools/enac/about/data-at-enac/enac-it4research/
-- 🌱 I’m currently learning how to navigate some wordpress legacy code
+- 🌱 I’m currently doing some web dev and kube related things

 here is my personal website: